 This is a subjective question.
 However, the procedure and recovery time are relatively short, and like most bariatric surgeries, you can have the adjustable gastric band installed by minimally-invasive surgery methods (laparoscopic surgery).
 This means that instead of one large incision across your abdomen, your surgeon can perform the entire operation through a few small “keyhole” incisions.

 Your healthcare provider will give you specific dietary instructions.
 You’ll be on a liquid diet for the first several weeks, gradually progressing from pureed foods to soft foods and finally, solid foods.
 This is to give your stomach time to heal.
-When you do return to solid foods, you'll have to control your portions to fit your new stomach pouch.
+When you do return to solid foods, you’ll have to limit your portions to fit your new stomach pouch.
 Overeating will likely cause nausea and vomiting.
-You’ll have to choose high-quality foods to make sure you get enough nutrients, and chew your food well.
+You’ll have to choose high-quality foods to make sure you get enough nutrients and chew your food well.

 You'll visit your healthcare provider often in the first year after surgery to make adjustments to your gastric band.
 As you lose weight, your Lap-Band may need to be tightened in order for you to sustain your weight loss.
 You’ll also have regular blood tests to make sure you’re getting enough nutrients on your new diet.
 You may have nutritional counseling to help you learn new ways of eating.
 If necessary, your healthcare provider may prescribe supplements.

 The Lap-Band is designed to last a lifetime, but whether it does isn’t yet proven.
 Studies show that 35% to 40% of people may have their gastric bands removed after 10 years.

 There are many reasons why the gastric band may be removed, including:

 Some people eventually move on to a more permanent bariatric surgery with a higher success rate.